 Tip 1: Dog Mode

 A car can heat up quickly in the sun.
-This is not only uncomfortable when getting in, but also a big problem if you want to leave your dog in the vehicle for a quick shopping trip.
-Tesla has solved this problem with the so-called dog mode.
+This is not only unpleasant when getting into the car, but also a major problem if you want to leave your dog in the vehicle for a quick shopping trip.
+Tesla has solved this problem with the so-called Dog Mode.

 If this is activated in the climate control system, the air conditioning remains active even when you leave the vehicle.
-In addition, the current temperature and an indication that the dog is fine are shown on the display as an all-clear for passers-by.
+In addition, the current temperature and a message that the dog is fine are shown on the display as an all-clear for passers-by.
 The alarm system is also switched off so that the dog's movements do not trigger it.

-But beware: even dog mode is only a short-term solution, you should never leave animals behind for long periods of time, especially in summer when temperatures are high.
+But beware: Dog mode is also only a short-term solution, you should never leave animals behind for long periods of time, especially in summer when temperatures are high.

 Tip 2: Vent function

-Once the Tesla has heated up properly, there is a way to cool it down without consuming electricity.
+If the Tesla has heated up considerably, there is a way to cool it down without using electricity.
 If you activate the Vent function in the Tesla app, all the windows open a small gap to allow hot air to escape.
 Of course, you can also close the windows again using the app.

 This is a practical method of cooling the car by a few degrees to save energy.